 This prevents the unnecessary prolongation of lawsuits in order to fit the interests of the lender.

 Nowadays, lenders will not provide assistance unless they first get in contact with the plaintiff’s attorney.
 In fact, lenders won’t approve applications for support unless you have already hired an attorney.
+If you’re facing bankruptcy, it may be even tougher to be approved for lawsuit funding.
+In which case, first, speak with a bankruptcy attorney on how to approach your specific situation as finances on all fronts are what they specialize in.

 This allows the lender and the attorney to generate shared goals and operate in the interest of their client, protecting them from manipulation and lender interference.